Keighley and Ilkley: Boundaries

 1885–1918: The parishes in the Wapentake of Staincliffe and Ewecross of Cowling, Glusburn, Keighley, Steeton with Eastburn, and Sutton, and the parishes of Haworth, Thornton, and Wilsden.

 1918–1950: The Municipal Borough of Keighley, the Urban Districts of Denholme, Haworth, Oakworth, Oxenhope, and Silsden, and the Rural District of Keighley.

 1950–1983: The Municipal Borough of Keighley, the Urban Districts of Denholme and Silsden, and in the Rural District of Skipton the parishes of Steeton with Eastburn, and Sutton.

 1983–2010: The City of Bradford wards of Craven, Ilkley, Keighley North, Keighley South, Keighley West, and Worth Valley.

 2010–present: The City of Bradford wards of Craven, Ilkley, Keighley Central, Keighley East, Keighley West, and Worth Valley.

-Unlike many constituencies, the 2023 periodic review of Westminster constituencies left the boundaries of the newly named constituency unchanged for the 2024 general election; indeed its boundaries have remained unchanged since the 1983 redistribution.
+The 2023 review of Westminster constituencies left the boundaries of the newly named constituency unchanged for the 2024 general election but changed the name to include Ilkley; indeed its boundaries have remained unchanged since the 1983 redistribution.

-Constituency profile

-This constituency covers the town and outskirts of Keighley in West Yorkshire.
-It comprises the mostly Labour voting area of Keighley itself, the Conservative voting spa town of Ilkley, and the rural areas of Craven and Worth Valley which are also mostly Conservative voting.
-The seat has a large minority with Asian heritage, especially from Pakistan and Bangladesh.
-The seat is also a semi-reliable bellwether of the national result; it has voted for the party to form the government in every election since the Second World War except the 1951, 1955, 1979 and 2017 elections, in which it elected Labour MPs despite the Conservatives forming the government, and in the 2024 election when it elected a Conservative MP despite Labour forming the government.

-Electoral Calculus categorises the seat as being part of the “Centrists” demographic, those who generally have average opinions on the economy, nationalism and social issues.
-Other metrics include support for Brexit, which was 53% back in 2016, and deprivation, in terms of employment, income and education, which is 51%, according to the site.
-For general statistics, the average age is 51.4, at least 78% of the local population owns a car, whilst 72% own a home, and the gross household income is £40,635.